 Travel Documents and eTA Requirements for Japanese Citizens

 It is worth noting that these requirements need to be met prior to applying for the visa or making any travel arrangements.
-This is because all travelers to the Philippines have to go through immigration checks at the airport/port of entry.
+This is because all visitors to the Philippines have to go through immigration checks at the airport/port of entry.

 Philippines eTA Application from Japan

 In order to begin the application process for the eTA visa waiver, the applicant will have to access the Philippines eTA website.
-On the website, the traveler will be able to locate a link to the eTA visa waiver application form that they can use to request the visa.
+On the website, the traveler will be able to locate a link to the eTA visa waiver application form that they can use to request the permit.

-If the traveler makes a mistake in filling out the application, they may be required to fill out an entirely new eTA application online.
+If the traveler makes a mistake in filling out the application, they may be required to fill out an entirely new eTA request online.
 In some cases, the applicant can contact the Philippine eTA visa website and simply ask to have the information updated in the system.

-Once the online eTA visa application has been completed the traveler will be given a Unique Identification Number or UID.
-In case of multiple applicants traveling together as a group, the UID will be assigned to the primary applicant.
-The traveler(s) will also be charged a processing fee for the visa(s) on their credit/debit card.
+Once the online eTA visa application has been completed the applicant will be given a Unique Identification Number or UID.
+In case of multiple individuals traveling together as a group, the UID will be assigned to the primary applicant.
+The traveler(s) will also be charged a processing fee for the permit(s) on their credit/debit card.

 After the request is submitted, the applicant can expect to hear back on the status of the review within 3 business days.
 In some cases, it can take longer than that depending on if there is any additional processing required on the application.